Certolizumab Pegol (Cimzia)

 Source: UCB, 2022

-1. Aetna considers concomitant use of certolizumab pegol with any other biologic drug (e.g., adalimumab, anakinra, etanercept, infliximab, rilonacept, tocilizumab) or targeted synthetic drug (e.g. tofacitinib) experimental and investigational for the same indication because the effectiveness of this approach has not been established.
+1. Aetna considers concomitant use of certolizumab pegol with any other biologic drug (e.g., adalimumab, anakinra, etanercept, infliximab, rilonacept, tocilizumab) or targeted synthetic drug (e.g. tofacitinib) experimental, investigationa, or unproven for the same indication because the effectiveness of this approach has not been established.

-2. Aetna considers measurements of certolizumab level and certolizumab antibody level experimental and investigational for individuals who are on certolizumab therapy because the clinical value of this approach has not been established.
+2. Aetna considers measurements of certolizumab level and certolizumab antibody level experimental, investigational, or unproven for individuals who are on certolizumab therapy because the clinical value of this approach has not been established.

-3. Aetna considers certolizumab pegol experimental and investigational for all other indications, including the following (not an all-inclusive list), because its effectiveness for these indications has not been established:
+3. Aetna considers certolizumab pegol experimental, investigational, or unproven for all other indications, including the following (not an all-inclusive list), because its effectiveness for these indications has not been established:

 • Behcet's disease